 vvcos is the double-precision variant.

 All of the vForce.h functions follow a common format:

 The return type is

-vvsincos(), which have two result arrays that the first two parameters point to.)
+vvsincos(), which have two result arrays which the first two parameters point to.

 One or more parameters point to operand arrays that are the same length as the result array.

 vForce provides a high-performance alternative to

 for loops and map(_:) when applying operations on arrays of floating-point values.

 x, that contains single-precision values, the following code uses